Azelliott/bbq-country/README.md

 ### Booking Form
 Authenticated users can book a time and date of their visit.
-Form has required fields and it also checks the validity of in formation entered.
+Form has required fields and it also checks the validity of information entered.
 For example email and phone number have to be in correct format.
-There is also date picker that has some defensive coding implemented, for example users can't book a date older than today.
+There is also date picker that has some defensive coding implemented, for example users can't book a date in the past.
 Form also has a timepicker with predefined working times.
 Number of people field requires minimum of 1, has to be number etc.
 Application will show the user messages on success/fail.